 - Model Examines: A Graphic Poem (amazon.com, 2011)

-- Invited writer (commission), “Pocosin,” Signs of Life, Facèré
+- Invited writer (commission), Signs of Life, Facèré

-- Book-length poetry collection, Nailed to the Sky (available for purchase at gazoobitales.com)
+- Book-length poetry collection, Nailed to the Sky (gazoobitales.com, 2003)

 - The Seattle Five Plus One: Poetry (Pig Iron Press)

-- Pocketful of Dreams, by Denise Linn; reissued as The Hidden Power of Dreams
+- Pocketful of Dreams; reissued as The Hidden Power of Dreams, by Denise Linn

 - Winner of the Bart Baxter Poetry in Performance Competition presented by the Washington Poets Association